 - Rotkirch, Anna (Family Federation of Finland.
 Population Research Institute)

-childhood, children, families, family environment, family influence, family size, gender roles, health, job characteristics, parental role, partnerships (personal)
+childhood, children, families, family environment, family influence, family size, gender role, health, job characteristics, parental role, partnerships (personal)

 The survey studied couple relationships and plans to have children of Finnish adults who had at maximum one child living at home at the time of data collection.
 Other main themes were job characteristics, characteristics of childhood home, and self-perceived health and well-being.

 First, the respondents were asked about their childhood home: number of siblings, education of parents, age of parents when had first child, and other characteristics of the childhood home (e.g. single parent family, financial problems, conflicts, illnesses).
 One question surveyed the importance of religion to the respondent.

 A number of questions focused on the respondent's job, exploring economic activity, type of contract, hours of work, and experiences of unemployment or fixed-term employment.
 The likelihood of certain changes happening in work or financial situation over the next two years (e.g. unemployment, job change, beginning studies) were charted, as well as R's commitment to work and motivation for working.
 The survey also investigated the respondents' commitment to family, feelings about family life, and views on gender equality and roles.